Salt and Pepper Diamonds

 Although in ‘trend’ at the moment, Salt and Pepper diamonds are considerably less expensive than their clear/white diamond counterparts.
 If you would like something unique and different from the norm a heavily included ‘Salt and Pepper’ diamond might be an option worth looking at.
 They do hold an organic natural feel that is totally unique to the owner.

 Heavily included diamonds for the most part do not sparkle.
-The reason is that in order for a diamond to sparkle the light must be able to travel from the table (the largest facet on top) through the diamond to the interior pavilion sides where it is aimed back to the crown facets where it is dispersed/refracted to give off fire brilliance and scintillation.
-If the light cannot travel through the stone due to heavy impurities such as crystals etc then the diamond will be unable to perform.
+For a diamond to sparkle the light must be able to travel from the table (the largest facet on top) through the diamond.
+The light hits the interior pavilion sides where it is aimed back to the crown facets.
+These facets disperse/refract the light to give off fire brilliance and scintillation.
+If the light cannot travel through the stone due to heavy impurities then the diamond will be unable to perform.

 Buyers should also be aware that depending on the amount of inclusions the diamond may be weakened somewhat and may chip or crack more easily.

-All said and done …..if you are looking for a unique stone deviating from the norm and 50% less expensive that their more traditional cousins and perhaps having an edginess of a newish trend in the diamond market perhaps a Salt and pepper stone might be worth looking at.
+Having an edginess of a newish trend in the diamond market.
+Perhaps a Salt and pepper stone might be worth looking at.